Chinese leader Xi visits gambling hub Macau as nearby Hong Kong seethes

-MACAU/HONG KONG (Reuters) - China’s President Xi Jinping begins a three-day visit to the gambling hub of Macau on Wednesday to mark the 20th anniversary of its handover to China, with security tight and some media barred entry as protests rock nearby Hong Kong.
+MACAU/HONG KONG (Reuters) - China’s President Xi Jinping arrived in Macau on Wednesday to celebrate the 20th anniversary of its handover to China, and is expected to announce economic perks as as a reward for its stability and loyalty as protests rock nearby Hong Kong.

-Xi’s visit to the former Portuguese colony, where he is expected to announce a slew of supportive policies, is widely seen as a reward for Macau’s stability and loyalty, unlike the former British colony of Hong Kong, which has been rocked by anti-government protests for six months.
+Security was tight in the gambling hub, especially for people arriving from Hong Kong.
+Among the polices Xi is expected to announce are steps to diversifying the former Portuguese colony’s economic base beyond its casinos.

+“We will join hands to draw the blueprint for Macao’s future development,” Xi said after arriving at Macau’s airport, according to China’s official Xinhua news agency.

-Xi, due to arrive by plane later in the afternoon, is expected to announce measures for Macau aimed at diversifying its casino-dependent economy into a financial centre, including a new yuan-denominated stock exchange.
+Among the measures Xi is expected to unveil are plans to develop it into a financial centre, including a new yuan-denominated stock exchange.

-Several Hong Kong journalists, including a reporter for broadcaster RTHK, were barred entry to Macau this week due to security concerns, RTHK said on its website.
+Macau returned to Chinese rule on Dec.
+20, 1999, with the same “one country, two systems” formula aimed at preserving autonomy under which Hong Kong is governed.

+“The central government and the Chinese people are proud of the achievements and progress,” Xi said, according to Xinhua.

 Many other media people faced lengthy questioning and had their identification cards photographed as they arrived in the city, according to a Reuters reporter.